gaboesquivel/gaboesquivel/content/cv/ai.md

   Italian.
 highlights:
   - 12+ years building 0→1 products for startups and growth-stage teams
-  - Tuned a production AI legal assistant for attorney tone, gender, and persona, improving speed and optimizing tool calling in React Native
+  - Shipped a production AI legal assistant with voice, chat, and retrieval in React Native
   - Built the bitlauncher.ai RAG chatbot and Masterbots chat prompting on production launchpad products
   - Led engineering for Wink, Costa Rica's first neobank, from architecture to launch
 skills: